Jordan B. Yeager

 Mr. Yeager has a dynamic practice on behalf of a broad range of private and public sector clients.
 Clients and fellow attorneys call on Mr. Yeager when they are facing difficult challenges, relying on his sound counsel, creative problem solving, strategic advice and zealous advocacy.
 With a wide range of litigation experience, Mr. Yeager currently focuses his practice on appellate litigation, zoning and land use, municipal law, environmental law, constitutional law, and employment and labor law.

-Mr. Yeager has served as Solicitor and Special Counsel to municipal governments, with emphasis on labor, employment, zoning, land use and civil rights litigation.
+Mr. Yeager serves as Solicitor and Special Counsel to municipal governments, with an emphasis on zoning, land use, environmental, appellate, and state preemption matters.
 He represents public and private sector employers and employees in all aspects of labor and employment law, including counseling, negotiations, arbitration, litigation, trials and appeals.

 Mr. Yeager also advises municipal governments, community associations, non-profits and individual property owners in connection with environmental and land use matters, including issues related to gas drilling in the Marcellus Shale formation.
 Mr. Yeager litigates zoning, DEP permitting, and environmental claims in state and federal courts and administrative agencies.